Please note, text only sermons are in draft form.

 The readings on this site are adjusted for expository preaching purposes, although the main readings generally follow the passages set by the Revised Common Lectionary.
-The exact text for the RCL is published by Abingdon Press.
+The complete text for the RCL is published by Abingdon Press for the Consultation on Common Texts, copyright 1992.
 The listed readings for the Church Year on this site draw on the following Lectionaries:

 i] RCL The Revised Common Lectionary published in 1992.
 The Consultation on Common Texts originated in the mid-1960's as a forum for consultation on worship renewal among the main Christian churches in the United States and Canada.
 After testing and revision of the Common Lectionary for some six years the Revised Common Lectionary was released to begin service in Advent 1992.